-- Now look at 97o, the hand in our first example.
+- Look at 97o, the hand in our first example.
 It’s still losing!

-- Take a good look around the picture in general.
-What does really stick out?
+- Take a good look at the picture in general.
+What sticks out?
 The two left columns and the two top rows.
-They are not only all green, but they make huge numbers of blinds, yet at the same time they have a bunch of hands that are tough to play post-flop like K5o, A2o and Q4s.
-Amazingly, hands that are much easier to play post-flop (98o, 86s, etc) make much less in comparison as a shove, which makes constructing our ranges quite easy.
+Not only are they all green, but they make huge numbers of blinds, yet they include a bunch of hands that are tough to play post-flop,like K5o, A2o and Q4s.
+Amazingly, hands that are much easier to play post-flop (98o, 86s, etc.) make much less in comparison to a shove, which makes constructing our ranges quite easy.

-So, should we be making all these mathematically correct shoves, then?
-Of course not, and there’s several reasons why:
+A reasonable question to ask is, should we be making all these mathematically correct shoves?
+Of course not, and there are several reasons why we shouldn’t: